 If your tax refund is less than SEK 100, the money will not be paid into your bank account.
 It will be credited to your tax account and remain there instead.

-When we have assessed your tax return, we will send you a final tax statement indicating whether you are due to receive a refund, or have additional tax to pay.
+When we have assessed your tax return, we will send you a final tax statement.
+This will state whether you are due to receive a refund, or have additional tax to pay.
 If you are due to receive a refund, we will automatically pay the money into the bank account you have registered with us.

-If you have not registered a bank account, and you would like us to refund the surplus on your tax account, you must request a refund payment.
-Do as follows:
+If you have not registered a bank account, and you would like us to refund the surplus on your tax account, you need to request a refund payment.
+To do so, follow the steps below:

 The money will normally be credited to your bank account within three business days.